facelessuser/coloraide/docs/src/markdown/gamut.md

 ### LCh Chroma

-!!! success "The `lch-chroma` gamut mapping is registered in `Color` by default"
+/// success | The `lch-chroma` gamut mapping is registered in `Color` by default
+///

 LCh Chroma uses a combination of chroma reduction and MINDE in the CIELCh color space to bring a color into gamut.
 By reducing chroma in the CIELCh color space, LCh Chroma can hold hue and lightness in the LCh color space relatively